Dhanurasana is pronounced as Dha-nur-aah-suh-na.

 - Helps people with renal (kidney) disorders

-Yoga practice helps develop the body and mind bringing a lot of health benefits yet is not a substitute for medicine.
-It is important to learn and practice yoga postures under the supervision of a trained Sri Sri Yoga teacher.
-In case of any medical condition, practice yoga postures after consulting a doctor and a Sri Sri Yoga teacher.
-Find a Sri Sri Yoga course at an Art of Living Center near you.
-Do you need information on courses or share feedback?
-Write to us at email@example.com.
+Practicing yoga helps develop the body and mind, yet is not a substitute for medicine.
+It is essential to learn and practice yoga under the supervision of a trained yoga teacher.
+In case of any medical condition, practice yoga only after consulting your doctor and a Sri Sri Yoga teacher.